Does your credit card offer rental car insurance? It does? Great—but it might not cover what you think it does.

 - You’ll need to decline the optional coverage from the rental company.

 Most Credit Card Rental Car Insurance Isn’t Primary Coverage

 Most credit card rental car insurance you see these days is only secondary coverage.
-This means that you’ll be required to file a claim with your primary insurance company first.
+This means you’ll be required to file a claim with your primary insurance company first.
 Only then will the secondary coverage kick in and cover any expenses you had to pay out of pocket, such as a deductible or certain charges your insurance company doesn’t cover.